keithhubner/keithhubner.com/content/posts/deploying-plausible-civo.md

 Lastly we can deploy the ingress.
 As you will see we have commented out the production issuer until the domain is ready.

-> As mentinoed earlier, here I am using the example DNS record for the clsuter, you will need to update this with your own.
+> As mentioned earlier, here I am using the example DNS record for the cluster, you will need to update this with your own.

 ```bash
 cat <<'EOF' > ingress.yaml